Majjhima Nikāya 105

 Tatra, sunakkhatta, ye te bhikkhū sammadeva aññaṁ byākaṁsu tesaṁ taṁ tatheva hoti;

-Now, when mendicants declare enlightenment rightly, that’s how it is for them.
+Now, when mendicants declare enlightenment rightly, that is their truth.

 ye pana te bhikkhū adhimānena aññaṁ byākaṁsu tatra, sunakkhatta, tathāgatassa evaṁ hoti: